 Obtaining More Information About Exceptions

-If a person wants to give a person more than $14,000, federal tax laws provide some exceptions to make this happen.
+If a person wants to give a person more than $14,000 in 2017 or $15,000 in 2018, federal tax laws provide some exceptions to make this happen.
 This applies to all manner of gifts, including an auto title!
 For example, paying someone’s medical expenses directly to the medical provider or by paying tuition directly to a primary school, secondary school or institution of higher learning does not trigger the gift tax.
 The gift tax doesn't apply if you're giving a spouse a gift.
-You can also provide gifts to charities over $14,000 without paying gift tax.
+You can also provide gifts to charities over $14,000 in 2017 or $15,000 in 2018 without paying gift tax.

 Reporting Your Taxes